hpowell20/cs2063-winter-2022-labs/Lab5/README.md

 * IN LAB:
   * Show the working app running on an emulator to the instructor or TA AT HOME:
-  * Submit `MainActivity.java`, `AlarmReceiver.java`, and your answers to the writeup task to the Lab5 drop box folder on D2L
+  * Submit `MainActivity.java`, `MyAdapter.java`, `DetailActivity.java`, `JsonUtils.java`, and your answers to the writeup task to the Lab5 drop box folder on D2L
 * Keep a copy of your project work and answers for future reference